This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 6. Hanging Jar Organizers

-Tiny hardware items are necessary for every household.
+Tiny hardware items are necessary for every household and are never easily found inside the home.
 Nails, bolts, screws, etc. these items are so tiny that it is really easy to lose them.
 But losing them is not the biggest trouble.
 If they end up on the floor you or a loved one can step upon them and face an injury.

 All you need to do is to fill each jar with those small pieces of hardware.
 Attach each jar to the bottom of a shelf.
 This will make all those screws and nails easily accessible and well organized.